ShauryaChawan/MERN-Stack-Notes/Frontend/React Router DOM/RRDOM.md

 Now that we've got a component, let's hook it up to a new route.

-👉 Import the `contact` component and create a new route in `App.jsx`
+👉 Import the `contact` component and create a new route in `main.jsx`
 ```sh
 # /* existing imports */
 import Contact from "./routes/contact";